alban-read/forth/README.md

 ### Current work in progress

-Presently I am adding slowly adding support for graphics to the forth window; the current window was text only.
+Presently I am gradually adding support for graphics to the FORTH window; the current window was text only.

 I have added an optional graphics layer beneath the text and made the text background transparent.